 Enter category labels

-Drag items into one or more categories to set the answer key.
+Drag items into one category to set the answer key.
 This enables auto-grading!

-You can add additional categories and/or items by selecting the "+Draggable Item" or "+Category" icon below each!
+You can add additional categories and/or items by clicking on " Add draggable Item" or "Add new category" below each!

 Switch on the ability to allow **Partial Credit for Categorize question types to take auto-grading up a notch by allowing your students to get credit for answering part of the question correct: